dsteelma-umd/redcap-data-purge/README.md

 ### Prerequisites

-The following prerequisires are required for this application:
+The following prerequisites are required for this application:

 * Python 3.7
 * pip